blockprotocol/blockprotocol/rfcs/text/1020-link-entities.md

 Being able to create such abstractions is a powerful feature of the Type System, as users are able to implicitly benefit from some of the following scenarios:

 - A user updates entity `A`, the link is still associated with the new version
-- A user deletes entity `A`, the EA (Embedding Application) knows that a link has been invalidated and is able to orchestrate/trigger a resolution flow
+- A user deletes entity `A`, the Embedding Application (EA) knows that a link has been invalidated and is able to orchestrate/trigger a resolution flow
 - A user redefines the destination constraints of `Has element` links on the `Group` entity type to disallow entities of type `D`.
   The EA can identify that the `D` entity breaks validation, and is able to orchestrate/trigger a resolution flow